print_r

 If given a string, integer or float, the value itself will be printed.
 If given an array, values will be presented in a format that shows keys and elements.
 Similar notation is used for objects.

-, this function will return a string.
-Otherwise, the return value is TRUE
+When the return parameter is TRUE, this function will return a string.
+Otherwise, the return value is TRUE.

 Notes